Mokkatrukki/leikkipuistokartta-sovellus/docs/technical-debt.md

     - Investigate performance bottlenecks if they arise.
     - Explore options like map feature simplification or clustering for very dense data.

-- **Dynamic Query Scope:**
+- **Dynamic Query Scope in `usePlaygroundOsmData.ts`:**
-  - The Overpass query is currently hardcoded for "Oulu".
+  - The Overpass query is currently hardcoded for "Oulu" (though the hook accepts an `areaName` parameter, it's not dynamically used yet beyond that initial parameter).
   - *Future Improvements:*
-    - Make the query dynamic based on the current map view (bounding box) or user's location (adds complexity).
+    - Allow the `areaName` or other query parameters (like bounding box) to be dynamically changed, causing the hook to re-fetch data.
+    - This could enable features like searching playgrounds in different cities or the currently viewed map area.

-- **TypeScript Types for OSM Data:**
+- **TypeScript Types for OSM/GeoJSON Data:**
-  - Currently, `feature.properties.tags` might be typed loosely.
+  - Currently, `feature.properties.tags` and the overall GeoJSON structures (e.g., `DistrictData`, `PlaygroundGeoJsonData` in hooks) are typed loosely (often using `any` or broad `string` for `type`).
   - *Future Improvements:*
-    - Define more specific TypeScript types for OSM feature properties and tags for better type safety.
+    - Define more specific TypeScript types for OSM feature properties, tags, and the expected GeoJSON structures (e.g., using `GeoJSON.FeatureCollection`, `GeoJSON.Feature` from `@types/geojson` or custom, more precise interfaces) for better type safety throughout the data lifecycle.
+    - This would reduce the need for `as any` casts in components like `Map.tsx` when passing data to `<GeoJSON>`.

 ## Client-Side Spatial Analysis (Playgrounds in Districts)